ImprobableStudios/Feather_TFT_LoRa_Sniffer/README.md

 ![Excel view](https://github.com/ImprobableStudios/Feather_TFT_LoRa_Sniffer/blob/master/img/Excel.jpg "Excel view")

 ## Conclusion
-Hopefully you find this project useful.
+Hopefully, you find this project useful.
 Let me know what you do with it and how you have modified it.
 I'm always open to suggestions and ideas!

 My next project will likely be a standalone, solar charged mesh node that sends its' battery level back to another node.
 This will allow me to see how well a true wireless node can perform in "sunny" Seattle.